 Figure 1.
-Example of a stressor-response function for Pacific salmon from Jensen et al. (2009) showing the relationship between a stressor (sedimentation percentage) on the x-axis and the biological response (percent egg-to-fry survivorship) on the y-axis.
+An example of a stressor-response function for Pacific salmon from Jensen et al. (2009) shows the relationship between a stressor (percent fine sediment) on the x-axis and the biological response (percent egg-to-fry survivorship) on the y-axis.

-There are several types of stressor-response functions, including linear, threshold, and nonlinear.
+There are many types of stressor-response functions, including linear, threshold, and non-linear (Rosenfeld et al. 2017; Larned et al. 2019).
 Linear functions describe a simple, linear relationship between the stressor and the response, with the response increasing or decreasing at a constant rate as the stressor increases.
 Threshold functions describe a breakpoint at which a stressor becomes harmful, beyond which the response increases rapidly.
 Non-linear functions describe more complex relationships, with the response changing at different rates as the stressor increases.
-The example provided in Figure 1 shows an example of a customized non-linear stressor-response function fit to empirical data (reference points).
-It is also possible to represent stressor-response functions as interactions between variables, such as the risk of exposure to a harmful pathogen being temperature dependent.
+The example provided in Figure 1 shows a customized non-linear stressor-response function fit to empirical data (reference points).
+Stressors do not always act independently (Schafer and Pigott 2017; Jarvis et al. 2023), and it is also possible to include interactions among variables in stressor-response functions, such as the risk of exposure to a harmful pathogen being temperature dependent.